📦 Free Shipping over $60

 Using CBD to Calm a Frightened Pet

 Some animals experience extreme discomfort while traveling.
-Sedatives are sometimes administered, but they are not a good option.
-Many veterinarians advise against using sedatives.
-A better alternative is CBD for pets, formulated to calm a dog or cat.
+Sedatives are sometimes administered, but they don’t really help with a pet’s travel discomfort.
+They just make them sleepy.
+A better alternative may be CBD for pets, formulated to calm a dog or cat.

-However, pet treats made with CBD and other ingredients for calming effects, like valerian root and passion flower, are ideal for travel.
+Dog treats made with CBD and other ingredients with calming effects, like valerian root and passion flower, are ideal for travel, however.
 Can you take dog treats on a plane?
 Treats are solid food, so you can take them on an airplane.
-They are also convenient to pack in suitcases, carry in handbags and place in any section of the carrier meant to hold different items.
+They are also convenient to pack in suitcases, carry in handbags, and place in the storage areas of the carrier.

 Research has demonstrated the positive influence of CBD in dogs during car travel and separation.
-In the study, dogs were given a daily dose of CBD for six months.
-Dogs who took the CBD were observed for behavioral changes and medical tests were administered.
-The dogs that were given CBD appeared more relaxed and showed fewer physical signs of discomfort, like decreased temperature and cortisol production, compared to a placebo group of dogs.
+In the study, dogs were either given a daily dose of CBD or a placebo for six months.
+Dogs who took the CBD were observed be more relaxed and showed fewer physical signs of discomfort, like decreased temperature and cortisol production, compared to a placebo group of dogs.

 The following are some recommendations for when you know you will be traveling.

-• Administer CBD oil or feed CBD treats to your dog or cat on a routine schedule before traveling for at least a month or more before the trip starts.
+• Administer CBD oil or feed CBD treats to your dog or cat on a routine schedule before traveling for at least a month before the trip starts.

 • Give your dog or cat a CBD dose a half hour before beginning your trip.

-• Continue administering CBD to your pet every day while traveling.
+• Continue administering CBD regularly to your pet every day while traveling.

-The key word is “consistency” in CBD administration whether giving CBD for cats for travel or for dogs.
+The key word is “consistency” in CBD administration whether giving CBD for cats or dogs.
 Using CBD to calm a pet can be effective, but it is essential to approach it with care and professional guidance.
 Always check with your veterinarian when you know you will be traveling, and make sure CBD for pets is a good choice.
-Since CBD is natural, your pet can enjoy wellness benefits too.

 Destination Considerations

-Following are some additional tips for traveling with a dog or cat.
+The following are some additional tips for traveling with a dog or a cat.

-- Have you verified the laws and regulations concerning pets of your final destination, whether traveling in the U.S. or internationally?
+• Verify the laws and regulations concerning pets of your final destination, whether traveling in the U.S. or internationally.

-- Have you researched the CBD laws in the state or country you identified as your end destination?
+• Research the CBD laws in the state or country you identified as your end destination.

-- Have you identified the nearest veterinarian at your destination in case your pet experiences an emergency?
+• Identify the nearest veterinarian at your destination in case your pet experiences an emergency.

 Successfully Traveling With Pets